Skip to main content

 To reap all the benefits of using drones, you need a partner with the knowledge, access, licenses, skills, resources and influence to get the job done right.
 Our diverse staff of highly trained engineers, architects and building experts ensures that we capture the right images and extract all crucial data from them, and that our analyses are comprehensive and precise.

 We’re experts at manually controlling drone flights or using flight automation software to collect consistent, uniform images.
-Our more than 20 pilots, across seven U.S. offices, are authorized to operate in any state.
-And all Thornton Tomasetti UAV pilots are licensed under FAA Part 107, governing drone licensing and operation.
+Our more than 40 pilots, across 15 U.S. offices, are authorized to operate in any state.
+And all Thornton Tomasetti UAV pilots are licensed under FAA Part 107.

 Why wait?
 Contact any member of our team to find out how Thornton Tomasetti can get you airborne!